Brushing and Toothpaste for Children

 1 minute brushing.
 In addition, it is generally better to brush 2 minutes twice a

-day instead of brushing quickly 5 or more times throughout the day.
+day instead of brushing quickly 5 or more times during the day.

 It's important to brush teeth during the day while at school or play.
 Keeping a toothbrush

-handy -- in a desk or backpack -- increases the chance that your child will brush
+handy, in a desk or backpack, increases the chance that your child will brush during

 What is toothpaste?

 Toothpaste is made up of the following cleaning ingredients:

 Brushing with toothpaste (particularly toothpaste with fluoride) helps to: